How to Increase Your Credit Score Fast?

 1. Pay Your Bills on Time

-Tip: Set up auto-pay or reminders so you never miss a payment again.
+- Quick tip: Set up auto-pay mandates, digital reminders, or standing instructions with your bank so you never miss a due date.

 2. Start Building Credit Early

-It takes about 6–12 months of regular repayments to start building your credit history.
+⏳ It usually takes 6–12 months of consistent repayment to establish a noticeable credit history.

 3. Keep Your Credit Usage Low

-This is called your credit utilization ratio—basically, how much of your credit limit you’re using.
-Try to keep this below 30%.
+This factor is measured by your credit utilization ratio (CUR)—the percentage of your available credit that you’re actually using.
+Experts recommend keeping this below 30%.

 4. Don’t Apply for Too Many Cards at Once